Political Prisoner Spotlight: The Struggle for Pastor Ezra Jin’s Freedom in China

 Location

-Days before President Donald Trump meets with General Secretary Xi Jinping in Beijing, Freedom House will host leading experts and human rights defenders to discuss the Chinese government’s escalating crackdown on religious freedom.
+Days before President Donald Trump met with General Secretary Xi Jinping in Beijing, Freedom House hosted leading experts and human rights defenders to discuss the Chinese government’s escalating crackdown on religious freedom.
 Authorities have intensified efforts to suppress a range of religious communities—including Muslims, Buddhists, and Christians—through detention, surveillance, and sweeping controls on worship under the banner of “Sinicization.”
 One such community is China’s network of independent Christian congregations, which have faced growing pressure in recent years.
 The case of Pastor Ezra Jin—founder of Zion Church, one of China’s largest underground house churches—serves as an emblematic example.
 His arrest in October 2025 reflects broader patterns of repression affecting religious communities across the country.

 Sign up to receive the Freedom House weekly newsletter.